-2" (50.8 mm) Clearance to Combustible Wall Member: Start with a solid-pack listed factory-built chimney section at least 12" (304 mm) long, with insulation of 1" (25.4 mm) or more, and an inside diameter of 8" (2 inches [51 mm] larger than the 6" [152.4 mm] chimney connector).
+2" (50.8 mm) Clearance to Combustible Wall Member: Start with a solid-pack listed factory-built chimney section at least 12" (304 mm) long, with insulation of 1" (25.4 mm) or more, and an inside diameter of 8" [51 mm (about 2.01 in)] larger than the [152.4 mm (about 6 in)] chimney connector).
 Use this as a pass-through for a minimum 24-gage single wall steel chimney connector.
 Keep solid-pack section concentric with and spaced 1" (25.4 mm) off the chimney connector by way of sheet metal support plates at both ends of chimney section.
-Cover opening with and support chimney section on both sides with 24 ga minimum sheet metal supports.
+Cover opening with and support chimney section on both sides with 24 ga. minimum sheet metal supports.
 See that the supports are fastened securely to wall surfaces on all sides.
-Make sure fasteners used to secure chimney flue liner.
+Make sure fasteners used to secure chimney Flue liner.